willplatt/refraction-simulator/README.md

 ## Getting Started

 Running the program is as simple as downloading the RefractionSimulator.jar file and running it with Java 7 or newer.
-If you&rsquo;re lucky, that just means double-clicking the JAR file.
+If you’re lucky, that just means double-clicking the JAR file.
-If that doesn&rsquo;t work you can try running the Run.bat file.
+If that doesn’t work you can try running the Run.bat file.
 From the commandline you can run the program with this command:
 ```
 java -jar RefractionSimulator.jar